 Traditional Ramadan Practices

 During the month of Ramadan, people of Islamic faith wake up before sunrise for a small meal and then do not eat again until the sun sets at night.
-The word Ramadan itself comes from the root word ramdhaa, which means "intense heat of the sun," referring to the environmental conditions of this calendar season.
+The word "Ramadan" comes from the root word "ramdhaa," which means "intense heat of the sun," referring to the environmental conditions of this calendar season.
 After 30 days of sacrifice, families hold a three-day celebration of fast-breaking called Eid al-Fitr.
-Oftentimes, Muslim kids receive gifts and indulge in treats during the festival.
+Muslim kids often receive gifts and indulge in treats during the festival.

-Stars and crescent moons liven up Muslim families' homes during this month-long holiday.
+- Decorate your home: Stars and crescent moons liven up Muslim families' homes during this month-long holiday.
 Engage your children by making your own paper versions for the three-day Eid al-Fitr celebration.
-Or, hang white twinkly LED lights in your kids' rooms, so they feel like they're a special part of the holiday.
-You can also build excitement for Eid al-Fitr by displaying a countdown decoration in your home (similar to a Christian advent calendar).
+Hang white twinkly LED lights in your kids' rooms, so they feel like they're a special part of the holiday.
+You can also build excitement for Eid al-Fitr by displaying a countdown decoration in your home, similar to a Christian advent calendar.
 Each day Ramadan progresses, your kids can cross off a number on the calendar.

-Eid Al-Fitr (otherwise known as Eid) marks the end of Ramadan with a multi-day celebration that includes gathering to view the new moon, neighborhood fairs, visits to amusement parks, and eating special sweet treats.
+- Enjoy a festive Eid Al-Fitr.
+Otherwise known as "Eid," Eid Al-Fitr marks the end of Ramadan with a multi-day celebration that includes gathering to view the new moon, neighborhood fairs, visits to amusement parks, and eating special sweet treats.
 Decorate both your home and your bodies by letting the kids paint traditional henna designs on their hands (or you can do it for them).
 Draw names from a hat for a night of gift-giving where handmade gifts and new clothing is always welcome.
 Culminate the celebration with a picnic or backyard barbecue, complete with legal fireworks.
 Maybe even invite some non-Muslims to your party, so your kids can take part in their traditional family celebration alongside friends (while also teaching them ancient customs).